 The three small islands offer contrasting ambiences, experiences and flavours:

 Gili Air is a balanced compromise between local life and high-end foreign tourism.
-Family and couple friendly, the island also caters for young crowds who enjoy a bit of fun in the evenings, as well as for the spiritual seekers who enjoy practicing yoga.
+Family and couple friendly, the island also caters for young crowds who enjoy a bit of fun in the evenings, as well as for the spiritual seekers who enjoy practising yoga.

 Gili Meno is certainly the island that has preserved its natural environment the most.
 Large patches of green land, long white sandy beaches and traditional life are the main characteristics of this tiny island sandwiched between the larger and more hectic Gili Air and Trawangan.

 Gili Trawangan is the “big city” of the archipelago.
 Famous among the young crowds for its parties on the main strip, it is also a great destination for honeymooners who commonly opt stay on the sunset side of the island, characterised by luxury villas, boutique hotels and fine beachfront restaurants.